lucien144/lemp-stack/readme.md

 ## Overview

-This document is step-by-step tutorial of really basic installation process of LEMP.
-I wrote it for myself, but feel free to use it.
+This document is a list of notes when installing several Ubuntu LEMP instances w/ PHP7.
+With some sort of imagination it can be considered as a step-by-step tutorial of really basic installation process of LEMP.
+I wrote it mainly for myself, but feel free to use it.
 The LEMP consists of:

 - Nginx
 - PHP7